-The Mike Yarrow Peace Fellowship is a year-long program, but begins with an intensive training program for the Peace Fellows from June 28th through July 1st, 2019.
+The Mike Yarrow Peace Fellowship is a year-long program, but begins with an intensive training program for the Peace Fellows from July 3 to 6, 2020.
 In addition, online training opportunities are planned for the Peace Fellows throughout the remainder of the year, along with ongoing support from each other and from mentors.

-The Intensive Summer training includes many of the elements of the prior Peace Activist Trainee program, but does so in a more concentrated 5 day “intensive”.
+The Intensive Summer training includes many of the elements of the prior Peace Activist Trainee program, but does so in a more concentrated 4 day “intensive”, combined with Online Training that is offered the rest of the year.
 The shortened duration of the training makes it more accessible for youth from beyond Seattle.

 After the Intensive Training the Peace Fellows are provided with online training in a wide variety of organizing skills and nonviolent direct action theory and strategy.